How Asterisk Works

 Using Logical Operators

-You can combine conditions within GotoIf
+You can combine conditions within GotoIf or similar commands:

 Comparison Operators